archetect/archetect.github.io/src/archetect.md

 archetect render git@github.com:archetect/archetype-rust-cli.git
 ```

-No need to install a template locally.
+No need to install templates locally.
 No need to guess parameters required to feed the template.
 No need to guess whether the template author is hoping you'll type in answers that are camelCased, PascalCased, or train-cased.
-It can be run interactively, or completely headless, online or off.
+It can be run interactively or headless, online or off.

 ## Easy Authoring and Publishing

-Archetect archetypes are simple directories.
+Archetect archetypes are nothing more than a directory with an archetype.yml file at the root.
 No special conventions are enforced, and you're free to organize your archetypes as simply or as sophisticated as you'd like.
-Making your fancy archetype available for anyone to use is as simple as publishing it as a git repository.
+Making your fancy archetype available for the entire world to use is as simple as publishing it in a git repository.

 ## Low Barrier to Entry

-Archetect is a native binary written in the [Rust](https://www.rust-lang.org/) programming language, depending on nothing more than your local git binary and setup.
+Archetect is a native binary written in the [Rust](https://www.rust-lang.org/) programming language, and depends on nothing more than your local git binary and setup.
 Binaries are available for OSX, Linux, and Windows.
 No need to have the right version of Python and libraries installed.
 No need to install NodeJS/NPM.
 No need to install a JVM.
-It can run on your laptop, or within a CI/CD pipeline.
+It can run on your laptop, or just as easily within a CI/CD pipeline.